 Silverlink Software is proud to have signed techUK’s Health and Social Care Interoperability Charter to address this challenge.
 We are committed to ensuring information systems are a key enabler of integrated care.

-“Silverlink’s PAS and specialist Data Capture solutions have been designed to support best-of breed, best practice and mobile strategies across multiple care settings.
+“Silverlink’s PAS solution has been designed to support best-of breed, best practice and mobile strategies across multiple care settings.
 Through this design principle we have always been committed to providing the integral building blocks of interoperability and we are pleased to sign up to techUK’s Health and Social Care interoperability Charter to reaffirm this commitment” states Tim Quainton, Silverlink Managing Director.

 As a signatory, Silverlink adheres to making information systems more open and easier to integrate, to enable the free-flow of patient information between products, and hence across the care continuum.
 In doing so, we are making a significant contribution to delivering the new models of integrated care set out in the Five Year Forward View that will radically transform the way patients are treated.